cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Strategies for Soft-Spoken Patients**:

-* Use nonverbal signals when speech is inaudible: raising hand or using metaphors like low audio volume.
+* **Use nonverbal signals when speech is inaudible**: raising hand or using metaphors like low audio volume.
 * Help patient develop metacognitive awareness of soft speech and turn-taking rules.
 * Ask about past experiences with listening and engagement.